Swimming Resources for Parents

 FREE Swimming Resources

-The Learn to Swim Collection
+The Learn-to-Swim Collection

 I couldn’t believe what I was hearing.
 The words spilled out of my mouth: “Why would you protect her face from water?
 It is just water.
 The baby has been in liquid.
 She’s in liquid right now.”